Today we’re going to write about Change-of-Direction Speed in Kata…

 TECHNICAL CONTRIBUTORS TO CHANGE-OF-DIRECTION SPEED

 - Teach your Karate kids or adult beginners to place their front foot in the right position.
 Capitalize even the warm-up phase correcting their foot direction.
-In Zenkutsu-dachi front foot must be well placed looking forward so they can displace faster; back foot should be pointing forward as much as it can too.
+In Zenkutsu-dachi, the front foot must be well placed looking forward so they can displace faster; back foot should be pointing forward as much as it can too.
 Have you ever seen a sprinter starting the race with his feet pointing to the side?!?
 And your students’ knees will be forever grateful.

 Adjustment of strides to accelerate and decelerate: